 Common Questions About the Sepoy Rebellion

-The Sepoy Rebellion developed from the crude British East India Company treatment of cultural identity of the Indian soldiers.
+The Sepoy Rebellion developed from the British East India Company’s crude treatment of the cultural identity of the Indian soldiers.
 They were offensively insensitive and had zero respect for the Hindu and Muslim cultures and Indian traditions, and because the British were in power, the Indians could foresee their culture being eradicated.
 Thus they rebelled.